MasonD552/Engineering_4_Notebook/README.md

 ## FEA_Part_5_Final_Beam

 ### What we did to improve
-9.25187% decrease in displacement
+1.97857%increase in displacement

-18.7901%decrease in von mises stress
+0.428477% increase in von mises stress

 ### Part Link